-Mexico announces plans to reduce maximum working hours [UPDATED]
+Mexico to reduce maximum working hours [Updated]

-4 MIN READ
+5 MIN READ

 Background

-The proposed gradual reduction in maximum working hours was announced by the Ministry of Labor and Social Welfare on 1 May 2025.
+The gradual reduction in maximum working hours was announced by the Ministry of Labor and Social Welfare on 1 May 2025.
 The government subsequently convened public consultations in June and July 2025 to discuss the proposed change with representatives from labor unions, employers, academics, and civil organizations.

 Key details